philips-software/terraform-provider-hsdp/docs/resources/iam_user.md

 # hsdp_iam_user
-Provides a resource for managing HSDP IAM application under a proposition.
-When a new user is created an invitation email is triggered with a validity of 24 hours.
-If the user fails to activate his/her account within this time period the account will be removed in the backend and the resource should be removed or cleared from tfstate.
+Provides a resource for managing an HSDP IAM user.
+When a new user is created an invitation email is triggered with a validity of 72 hours.

->Typically this resource is used to only test account.
-We highly recommend using the IAM Self serviceUI which HSDP provides for day to day user management tasks
+If not activated within this period IAM will purge the account.
+The provider will recreate the user in that case.

 ## Example Usage